14 Best Ways to Save Money on Groceries

-There are a few things that everyone needs to spend money on, like housing, electricity, and food.
+There are a few things that everyone needs to spend money on, like housing, utilities, and food.

 According to the Bureau of Labor Statistics, in 2017 the average single American spent $3,008 on food prepared at home.
-That’s about $250 per month — definitely not a cheap grocery bill.
+The average couple? $7,500 per year.

 Believe it or not, some of the best things you can do to save money on groceries start before you even set foot in the store.